Trustpilot

 The flowers usually open in May, so look out for a dry, sunny day to pick them, when the flowers produce plenty of pollen - the natural yeast in this recipe.
 You are looking for fresh looking, newly opened flowers, with a nice zesty scent.
-We usually sniff each one before selecting.
+We usually sniff each one before selecting as you can tell instantly from the smell if you've selected a good one.

 Remember to ensure you have the landowner's permission before you forage, and only take the minimum for your requirements.
 Always check, check and double check you have correctly identified a plant as edible!